 The population in Anchorage has grown steadily over the past decades while the population in Midtown Anchorage has declined.
 According to the 2012 Anchorage Indicators Report published by the Anchorage Economic Development Corporation, the population within the Midtown Community Council area dropped by 7.6% between 2000 and 2010.

-Published population projections by the State of Alaska show that Anchorage is expected to grow 0.7% annually over the next 35 years.
+Published population projections by the State of Alaska show that Anchorage is expected to grow 0.2% annually through 2045.
 The Anchorage 2040 Land Use Plan anticipates moderate to high growth in the project area.

 2. Land Use